akornatskyy/scheduler/README.md

 1. Running locally.
 2. Running with Docker Compose.

-> 💡 The services does not automatically apply SQL schema.
+> 💡 The service does not automatically apply SQL schema.
 You need to manually
 > connect to your Postgres database and run
 > [sql scripts](./misc/db).